Your visit to ICBF 2026

 Water

-Please bring reusable coffee cups and/or water bottles with you.
+Please bring reusable coffee cups and water bottles with you.

-There is a free water refill tap available in the foyer of the Beatrixgebouw – less than a minute walk from the expo.
+There is a free water refill tap available in the foyer of the Beatrixgebouw – a few steps away from the expo.
 In this way, our venue Jaarbeurs encourages visitors to help to save plastic waste.
 Forgotten your reusable bottle?
 Bottled water will be available for sale.

 Access for people with disabilities

-We believe it is important that everybody feels welcome at, and has access to the ICBF – including people with disabilities.
+It is important that everybody feels welcome at, and has access to, the ICBF – including people with disabilities.

 Jaarbeurs offers accessible toilets and step-free access to all areas.
 A wheelchair-accessible toilet is available on the ground floor of the Beatrixgebouw building, near the front desk.
 Accessible parking places are also available, although these cannot be booked in advance.
-Assistance dogs are welcome in the Beatrixgebouw.
+Registered guide dogs are welcome at the International Cargo Bike Festival.
 They should be kept on short leash.

 Public transport is mostly accessible in the Netherlands, although there are unfortunately a few exceptions.
 For information about your specific journey, check 9292.nl.